iTrooz/AndroidPattern/README.md

 This project is a fun experiment aiming at determining how many valid pattern combinations exist for the Android lock, while learning how to optimise python programs for performance with large data

+These tests were made on an ArchLinux system with kernel 6.7.0 and python 3.11.6

 ## Attempt 1
 Naive implementation in Python.
 Works for size=3 but not for size=5 (way too slow)